Alex J. Mandl: Early life

 Born in Austria, Mandl moved to the United States with his father Otto in the 1950s after his parents divorced.
 Alex attended Happy Valley School (now known as Besant Hill School of Happy Valley), where his father was the headmaster in the town of Ojai, California.
 After high school he attended Willamette University in Salem, Oregon, where his father took a teaching position.
 Alex Mandl received a degree in economics at the small liberal arts school.
 He then enrolled at the University of California, Berkeley where he earned a Masters in Business Administration in the late 1960s.

 Career

 Mandl began working for Boise Cascade Corporation after college, remaining there for 11 years.
-He followed that by working at CSX Corporation and Sea-Land Services, Inc. in the 1980s.
+He followed that by working at CSX Corporation and SeaLand. in the 1980s.
 Mandl began working at AT&T in August 1991 as chief financial officer.
 In that position, Joseph Nacchio was one of his top subordinates.
 Mandl was a key player in AT&T's purchase of a stake in McCaw Cellular in 1992.
 He left AT&T in 1996 to become CEO of Teligent, Inc.